 There are many ways to improve your WordPress website’s performance.
+Tools like image optimization plugins are a great place to start.
 Images and other media files are some of the biggest culprits behind long loading times.
 That means implementing any image optimization methods can significantly impact site performance, and lazy loading is no exception.

 In this article, we’ll talk about how lazy loading works and how it can benefit your website.
 Then we’ll show you some of the most popular ways to add delayed loading in WordPress for multiple types of elements.
 Finally, we’ll talk about some of the most common technical issues this setting might cause.